haihuilab/scimorph/README.md

 pip install -e .
 ```

-From version `v1.1.0` on, `import pubpy` is needed on top of your scripts so Matplotlib can make use of the styles.
+From version `v1.0.0` on, `import pubpy` is needed on top of your scripts so Matplotlib can make use of the styles.

 **Notes:**
-- SciencePlots requires matplotlib or seaborn
+- pubpy-theme_publication requires matplotlib or seaborn

 Using the Styles
 ----------------

-``"science"`` is the primary style in this repo.
+``"publication"`` is the primary style in this repo.
 Whenever you want to use it, simply add the following to the top of your python script:

 ```python
 import matplotlib.pyplot as plt